Continent: Beyond four continents

+The Sanskrit text Rig Veda often dated 1500 BCE has the earliest mention of seven continents in the Earth, the text claims that the Earth has seven continents and Lord Vishnu Measured the entire universe from his first foot from the land of Earth which has 7 continents.

+In regard to the above-quoted verses, it is commonly accepted that there are Seven Continents or 'regions of the earth'.
+A. Glucklich adds that 'In the Matsya Purana, for instance, there is a seven-part map of the world ... [it has] one centre, where an immense mountain – Mount Meru (or Maha Meru, Great Meru) – stands ...
+The continents encircle the mountain in seven concentric circles ...
+It seems clear that the Himalayas were the approximate location of Mt.
+Meru and the text is clear that the earth has seven continents.

 From the late 18th century, some geographers started to regard North America and South America as two parts of the world, making five parts in total.
 Overall though, the fourfold division prevailed well into the 19th century.

 Europeans discovered Australia in 1606, but for some time it was taken as part of Asia.
 By the late 18th century, some geographers considered it a continent in its own right, making it the sixth (or fifth for those still taking America as a single continent).
 In 1813, Samuel Butler wrote of Australia as "New Holland, an immense island, which some geographers dignify with the appellation of another continent" and the Oxford English Dictionary was just as equivocal some decades later.
 It was in the 1950s that the concept of Oceania as a "great division" of the world was replaced by the concept of Australia as a continent.